Pediatric Clinic, East Africa

 growth

 Our response to the design brief was to come up with an efficient proposal.
 As in disease treatment where success is directly dependant on the fast response, we thought of architecture which would be quick and straightforward to build by locally available skill and easily transportable material.
-Each one of the modular elements is made of corrugated steel shell and I-beam structure.
-Its polygonal footprint of 27m² has all of the nodes positioned on the perimeters of the two concentric circles.
+So we based our proposal on the modular element, made of corrugated steel shell and I-beam structure.
+Its polygonal footprint of 27m2 has all of the nodes positioned on the perimeters of the two concentric circles.
 Set out and construction sequence is made easy via seven steps shown on the diagrams.

 credits///design: 4of7///Milutin Cerovic, Ivana Petrusevski, Tijana Lapcevic, Djordje Stojanovic